ProjecticumDlerpDs/Splicing_mouse/README.md

 # Alternative Splicing in Mouse embryonic Stem Cells

-Goal is to write a pipeline that can detect different types of RNA withing dataset E8.5 clusters for the determination of alternative splicing
+Goal is to write a pipeline that can detect different types of RNA withing dataset E8.5 clusters for the determination of alternative splicing.

+#1 Data inspection with Seurat
+- Load data & objectify
+- Data inspection
+- Normalization
+- Scaling
+- Principal component analysis
+- UMAP

+#2 Transcriptome identification & kwantification with Whippet

 ## Data

 Datasets are stored withing the Rstudio Server "/home/data/projecticum/splicing/data"

 ## Analysis

 Pipeline and analysis with the following packages